gwenjo/FancyDayDesign/README.md

             * Click through to the end and save the group.
             * Create a group policy
                 * Click policy and the click create policy
-                * Select the JSON tab and then import managed policies.
+                * Select the JSON tab and import managed policies.
                 * Search S3 and select on Amazons3fullaccess and import.
                 * paste in the ARN, in the resources section.
                 * Click through to review policy.
-                * Fill in the name and description and then click generate policy.
+                * Fill in the name and description and click generate policy.
             * Click on permission and attach the policy.
             * Find the policy and attach it.

         * Create the user
-            * Select users from the sidebar and then click on add user
+            * Select users from the sidebar and click on "add user"
-            * Create a username and then select programmatic access then click on next.
+            * Create a username and select programmatic access click on next.
-            * Select the group to add your user too
+            * Select the group to add your user.
-            * Click through to the end and then click create user.
+            * Click through to the end and click create user.
-            * Download the CSV file containing the user keys needed to access the app
+            * Download the CSV file containing the user keys needed to access the app.

     * Connect bucket to Django
         * Install two packages in the IDE, boto3 and django-storages: